oelarnes/spells/README.md

 ### Parquet Transformation

 The most significant optimization used by Spells is the simplest: the csv files are scanned and streamed to Parquet files by Polars.
 This allows 10x faster compute times with 20x less storage space and lower memory usage compared to csv.
-Yes, the files are twenty times smaller and ten times faster!
+Yes, it's twenty times smaller and ten times faster!

 ### Query Optimization